mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 - First digit is in the range 2-6
 - Ninth digit is a check digit
-- Tenth digit is the issue digit
+- 10th digit is the issue digit
-- Eleventh digit (optional) is the individual number
+- 11th digit (optional) is the individual number

 ### Checksum